 I saw the scar marks of this incident the following day and laughed again as I told my golfing buddies about it.

 On the par 3, 9th hole there was a 5 euro competition to make the green and win a sleeve of balls.
 The money was going to their junior golf program.
-I had neither euros (only had pounds in cash) nor made the green on either of the first two days but on the third I won a sleeve of balls for something else entirely.
+I had neither euros (only had pounds in cash) nor made the green on either day.

 Saturday night was spent in the clubhouse watching The Masters wield their clubs.
 Unfortunately Shane Lowry missed the cut by a shot and I am positive that everyone here felt as bad for Shane as he did himself.